Flow Maps Explained: Showing Traffic, Flows, Migrations, Etc.

 These powerful tools enable users to get valuable insights into the intricacies of various flows, such as traffic patterns, migrations, and trade routes, by representing the movement of elements with lines of varying width.

 In this article, we will guide you through the fascinating world of flow map creation, its types, and techniques to create them, as well as real-world applications and design principles.
+Also, you will have a comprehensive understanding of how flow maps can be a powerful tool in your data visualization arsenal.

 Key Takeaways